Preprint

 To begin with, we wanted to find out what percentage of users feel their disability hinders their ability to authenticate, and it was found that most users find that authentication is made more difficult due to their disability, as illustrated in Figure 2 below.

 As we can see from the pie chart in Figure 2, more people had issues with authentication due to their disability as opposed to the problem being unrelated to it in their opinion.
-It is worth noting that even users who said they did not have an issue went on to discuss areas where the authentication procedure could improve and it is not indicative of the fact that they were not without any difficulties altogether.
+The results show 29 occasions (72%) where participants consider authentication to be more difficult because they have a disability as opposed to 11 occasions (28%) whereby users felt that their disability did not really affect their ability to login with relative ease.
+It is worth noting that even users who said they did not have an issue went on to discuss areas where the authentication procedure could improve, and it is not indicative of the fact that they were not without any difficulties altogether.

-There was an equal balance between being willing to reveal information to a third party as much as there was to guard their details.
+There was an equal balance between being willing to reveal information (about their disabilities) to a third party, and about as many of those who wanted to guard their details, according to the coding results.
 Finally, a small number were concerned about issues caused by the ongoing deterioration caused by their disability.

 The range of disabilities, either specifically stated by the participants’ own personal disabilities or discussed in general conversation during the interview process (several of which were mentioned twice or more), is shown in Table 1 below, which also categorizes them into physical and cognitive realms: